ruymanengithub/vison/docs/guide.rst

 Code Architecture
 -----------------

-Here it is convenient to introduce some nomenclature regarding the executiong of the pipeline that you may see used in the naming of classes and functions therein:
+First, it is convenient to introduce some nomenclature regarding the executiong of the pipeline that you may see used in the naming of classes and functions therein:

 * A **Task** is basically a test (e.g. BIAS02), with a description of how the test data should be acquired, methods to analyse the data once acquired, and others to plot, produce reports, check compliances, etc.
 * The execution of a Task is broken down into **subtasks**, which are methods of the the Task classes.